 A cat's initial baby teeth first emerge between 2 to 4 weeks, making teeth an excellent determination of age for kittens.
-Their permanent teeth are developing above them, and by the time the kitten is 3 to 4 months old, those permanent teeth will start to displace the baby teeth (also called deciduous teeth).
+Their permanent teeth are developing above the baby teeth and by the time the kitten is 3 to 4 months old, the permanent teeth will start to displace the baby teeth (also called deciduous teeth).
 Typically, all of the adult teeth are in place by 6 months of age, and the growth is no longer useful in determining a cat's age.

 In older cats, the amount of staining, or tartar, on a cat's teeth is also an indicator of age.
 However, with pets' teeth cleaning products readily available, tartar may not be a good indicator depending on the diligence of the cat's caregiver in providing a dental care program.
 Your veterinarian will also look for wear-and-tear on the teeth; the older the cat, the more its teeth tend to be worn down.
 However, this is only a very loose guideline for determining feline age.
 Therefore, while teeth are a good indicator of a cat or kitten's approximate age, they are not foolproof.

 Male cats reach sexual maturity around 5 months.
 Signs of puberty include territorial spraying of urine testicles that are more prominent.
 You'll see them with a glance at the cat's rear end, where the testicles are positioned below the anus.

 Female cats will have their first heat (estrus cycle) sometime between the ages of 5 and 12 months, though the length of daylight and weight of the cat also have some effect on the time of the queen's first estrus cycle.
 A female cat will tell you she is experiencing estrus very visibly and vocally.
 A female cat is most fertile between the ages of 18 months and 8 years although she can become impregnated and give birth to her first litter by the time she is 7 1/2 months old.